 Bulls hang on to beat Grizzlies 106-99

+CHICAGO (AP) — Although closing out games remains a struggle, the Chicago Bulls have hung on to win two straight after several losses in similar situations earlier in the season.

-CHICAGO (AP) — Zach LaVine scored 25 points, Wendell Carter Jr. had 16 points and 13 rebounds, and the Chicago Bulls hung on for a 106-99 victory over the short-handed Memphis Grizzlies on Wednesday night after nearly losing a 22-point lead.
+Zach LaVine scored 25 points, Wendell Carter Jr. had 16 points and 13 rebounds, and Chicago beat the short-handed Memphis Grizzlies 106-99 on Wednesday night after nearly losing a 22-point lead.

-Lauri Markkanen added 15 points as the Bulls won their second straight.
+Lauri Markkanen had 15 points as the Bulls won consecutive games for the first time.

+Monday in Sacramento, the Bulls had a 19-point lead reduced to two late before winning 113-106.

+“We gave up our lead again, but just like we did in Sacramento, we made big plays down the stretch,” LaVine said.
+“We kept our composure.”

 Jonas Valanciunas had 32 points and 13 rebounds, and Jaren Jackson Jr. and Jae Crowder each scored 15 points for Memphis, which has dropped eight of nine.